MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 *Containerization*: Consider containerizing the workload to run locally.
 Containers help developers replicate the production environment locally and test their changes quickly.
 They enable faster iteration and debugging, which leads to a more efficient development process.
 Containers also provide a consistent and isolated environment for running the application.
 Finally, they enable easy scaling and deployment of the application.

 *Developer workstations*: An optimal developer workstation should have a suitable integrated development environment (IDE).
 A good developer workstation boosts developer efficiency, reducing the time and resources needed for various tasks.
-A good IDE has IntelliSense syntax highlighting that's tailored to the programming language.
+A good IDE provides code completion and syntax highlighting that's tailored to the programming language.
 It should also support version control like Git.
 A well-equipped IDE enables developers to pinpoint and fix issues quickly during development, which reduces debugging time.

 *Developer environments*: Developers' environments shouldn't be too constrained.
 They should have the permissions necessary to complete tasks without undue restrictions so they can work efficiently and effectively.